Bbalduzz/Trenitalia-API/README.md

 Trenitalia mobile app uses Retrofit to implement the api, both for data managing and UI porpuses, such as displaying a view populated with datas.

 # Support
+If you find a new endpoint or you want to contribute in any way opena a PR :)

 If you need support please open an issue or you can find me on telegram: [@edobal](https://t.me/edobal)

 I also accept donations, so I can keep this project up!